-My Wall Is Your Filter Bubble / Various Artists
+My Wall Is Your Filter Bubble \ Various Artists (2017)

 The political climate that many of us find ourselves has us searching for answers and opinions, and yet, despite the ease with which we can reach out to each other, the echo chamber effect magnifies news and opinions similar to our own, stopping other views and voices from getting in.

-Expanding upon these echo chambers, and how they relate to broader issues such as accessibility and inequality, My Wall is Your Filter Bubble features thought-provoking commissions by Mexican Artists in the form of augmented-reality experiences.
-Reflecting on their own personal experiences of bubbles and borders local to them – cultural, social and political – each of the six artists have created a ‘site-specific’ work to be transported virtually to the Peaks.
+Expanding upon these echo chambers, and how they relate to broader issues such as accessibility and inequality, My Wall is Your Filter Bubble featured thought-provoking commissions by Mexican Artists in the form of augmented-reality experiences.
+Reflecting on their own personal experiences of bubbles and borders local to them – cultural, social and political – each of the six artists created a ‘site-specific’ work to be transported virtually to the Peaks.
 These works include stories of border-town blindspots, the impact of televised Japanese culture, and architecture funded through political corruption.

-In reflection of these virtual barricades, Curators Doreen A. Ríos and Matthew Plummer-Fernandez, will create a geo-fence that will operate as an intangible border around a particular part of Castleton.
+In reflection of these virtual barricades, Curators Doreen A. Ríos and Matthew Plummer-Fernandez, created a geo-fence that will operate as an intangible border around a particular part of Castleton.
 This virtual geographic boundary will act as an online perimeter, meaning that the exhibition is only accessible to visitors online when in the physical vicinity.

-Exploring the tensions, affordances and paradoxes of digital cultures, each of the works question how social media platforms have provided people with a public voice, at the same time that online filters, firewalls and algorithms continue to restrict many from being heard.
+Exploring the tensions, affordances and paradoxes of digital cultures, each of the works questioned how social media platforms have provided people with a public voice, at the same time that online filters, firewalls and algorithms continue to restrict many from being heard.

 My Wall is Your Filter Bubble was supported by British Council, Mexico.